What Is the Psychology of Risk?

 Confirmation bias reinforces preexisting beliefs, making us more inclined to seek information that confirms our opinions about risks.
 However, these biases can distort our perception of risk.
 For instance, the availability heuristic causes us to overestimate the likelihood of easily recalled events from memory, leading to inflated perceptions of risk.
 Understanding these cognitive biases can help us identify and mitigate their impact on our decision-making processes.

-The Role of Emotions in Risk Assessment
+What Role Do Emotions Play in Human Risk Assessment?

 Emotions have a significant influence on how we perceive and assess risks.